AriFordsham/GHCWiki/commentary/compiler/tying-the-knot.md

 1. First, `typecheckIface` in `TcIface` typechecks all of the `IfaceDecl`s in the `ModIface`, and then writes them into a mutable variable which makes them available to other typechecking code to tie the knot:

   ```
                   -- Typecheck the decls.
-This is done lazily, so that the knot-tying-- within this single module work out right.
-In the If monad there is-- no global envt for the current interface; instead, the knot is tied-- through the if_rec_types field of IfGblEnv; names_w_things <- loadDecls ignore_prags (mi_decls iface);let type_env = mkNameEnv names_w_things
+This is done lazily, so that the knot-tying
+                  -- within this single module work out right.
+In the If monad there is
+                  -- no global envt for the current interface; instead, the knot is tied
+                  -- through the if_rec_types field of IfGblEnv
+          ; names_w_things <- loadDecls ignore_prags (mi_decls iface)
+          ; let type_env = mkNameEnv names_w_things
           ; writeMutVar tc_env_var type_env
   ```